Meet Sixto

 "Six months ago, we started offering the septic tank emptying services, and we’ve had work every day.
 I couldn’t cope with so much demand some days, so I hired three assistants.
 Every day I receive calls from people asking for my services – we even work on weekends!"

 The work was so successful that after just a few months, septic tank emptying became Sixto’s family’s primary source of income.
-Every morning, Lesly, his wife, helps get everything ready and organized for the workday.
-Lesly and their two daughters are proud of how, as a family, they are positively impacting their neighbors.
+Every morning, Lesly, his wife, helps prepare and organize everything for the workday.
+Lesly and their two daughters are proud of how, as a family, they are making a positive impact on their neighbors.

 "At first, people found it strange that our job was to clean up fecal sludge, but my family and I are happy that we could see an opportunity where others only saw problems.
 Now, this is the main source of income for my family and the families of my three workers; we are all proud," shares Sixto.

-In continuing to build his business, Sixto bought a vehicle to properly transport the extracted sludge, which he then deposits in the oxidation ponds authorized by the local government.
+To continue growing his business, Sixto purchased a vehicle to transport the sludge extracted, which he then deposits in oxidation ponds authorized by the local government.
 Next, he intends to purchase another EC-HN 1 machine and more tanks to meet the high demand in his village.

 SIXTO’S CUSTOMERS